marcos-acosta/react-keyboard-control/README.md

 - `keypressHooks`: A list of `KeypressHook` objects, describing all the keyboard events to track and their associated callback functions.
 - `eventType`: Which of the keyboard events (`"keydown"`, `"keypress"`, `"keyup"`) to track; defaults to `"keydown"`.
-- `allowEarlyCompletion`: If set to true, then a KeypressHook will be resolved as soon as it is the only remaining candidate for the current keypress sequence; defaults to `false` (you can just shorten your key sequence).
+- `allowEarlyCompletion`: If set to true, then a KeypressHook will be resolved as soon as it is the only remaining candidate for the current keystroke sequence; defaults to `false` (you can just shorten your key sequence).

 ### `KeypressHook` interface